 We want to avoid this happening.
 After all, if you look at the list of Fortune 500 companies you’ll see that many have been involved in sports sponsorship, many as title sponsors – so it’s clear that, when managed in the correct way, this solution can be a hugely effective one.

 To find out how title sponsorship can work for you email us on firstname.lastname@example.org

 Title sponsor or presenting sponsor?

-What’s the difference between a title sponsor and a presenting sponsor?
-It’s a valid question, and one that’s asked a lot by those looking to venture into the sports sponsorship arena.
+What’s the difference between a title sponsor and a presenting sponsor and what are the benefit of becoming a title sponsor?
+These are valid question, and one that’s asked a lot by those looking to venture into the sports sponsorship arena.

 Essentially, whilst a title sponsor is likely to be the main partner of a team, a presenting sponsor is likely to be a key partner for an event.
 The marketing rights that are part of the sponsorship package are similar in both cases, whilst the differences might be linked to the nature of the activity and the industry of the sponsor.

 Really though, the difference is in name alone – use of name or image, having the sponsor’s logo in a prominent position, appearing on the team or events’ website or social media channels and being involved with hospitality packages are all benefits that both of these types of sports sponsorship can yield.

 With a 25+ year experience RTR Sports Marketing is here to help you reach your marketing and commercial goals, using motorsports as an effective communication tool.
 If you want to know more about motorsports sponsorship you must read MotoGP sponsorship costs.